Meet the Team

 Now Brien lives in Los Angeles, where he works as a writer and film editor.
 He is currently producing featurettes for Cascadia Dread's YouTube channel under the "Monstaphors" and "Radio Dread" banners.
 You can find him on Twitter: @thedivebard and view more of his work at

 After high school, he moved to Canada to study film, art, and theater at Trinity Western University in Langley, BC, After spending a few years post-graduation in Vancouver, he returned back to the States we to the Seattle area.
-Since then, he's pursued filmmaking primarily as an editor but also as a writer, director, and occasionally an actor and producer.
+Since then, he's pursued filmmaking primarily as an editor but also as a writer, director, producer, and occasionally actor.
 Credits include writing and directing Cascadia Dread films shorts such as The Party, Truth or Death, and Lily.

 Brian's fascination with horror began the way it does for a lot kids in the Midwest - seeing the Halloween decorations go up in the fall, haunted houses everywhere, and of course, looking at the covers at the horror movie section (RIP, York Video!) and wondering what horror movies were all about.
 He started out with things like the classic Universal Monsters, Are You Afraid of the Dark, Tales From The Crypt, and whatever he could find on cable after a long haul of trick or treating.